 An oldie but a goodie.
 For the sake of convenience, you may be tempted to simply renew with your current auto insurer, but this could end up costing you big time.
 Auto insurance rates often change, and in Ontario especially, rates have changed a lot.
-Recently the Financial Services Commission of Ontario (FSCO) announced that for the second quarter in a row approved rates have increased.
+Recently the Financial Services Commission of Ontario (FSCO) announced that for the third quarter in a row approved rates have increased.

 Bundle, bundle, bundle

 We all know bundling phone and television services nets a lower bill, and the same is true for insurance.
 If you get your property insurance (home, condo, or tenant insurance) from the same company as your auto insurance then you’ll likely qualify for a discount that could save you from five to 15 per cent off of one, or even both of your policies.

 Increase your deductible